What is Chinese herbal medicine?

 Occasionally Chinese herbal medicine may cause some mild adverse effects, such as stomach upset, bowel changes or skin rashes.
 These largely depend on the different individuals, and can be eliminated after some ingredients of the prescription are modified.
 We have not used any toxic or poisoning herbs in the prescriptions according to “Standard for the Uniform Scheduling of Drugs and Poisons” (Chinese Medicine Board of Australia, 2012).

-The taste and smell of Chinese herbal medicine from decoction and granule-made tea are unpleasant as they keep original nature.
+The taste and smell of Chinese herbal medicine from decoction and granule-made tea may be unpleasant as they keep original nature.
 If you are intolerant of such taste and smell, we can make your herbs into capsules or change to pills for you.

 We only use Chinese herbal medicine from suppliers who regularly batch test and monitor heavy metal and pesticide residues for quality control.
 No endangered animal or herbal products are ever used in any prescriptions from our clinic.